pyralog/pyralog/blog/6-cryptographic-verification.md

 ## Notarization API

-For compliance and auditing, DLog provides a **notarization service**:
+For compliance and auditing, Pyralog provides a **notarization service**:

 ```rust
 // Notarize a record